 “Keep renewing, Mother Nature.”

+Thanks to a grant from Bartholomew County REMC, Sycamore staff have designed trailhead signage to highlight what makes Touch the Earth such a special place.
 New educational signage at Touch the Earth Natural Area focuses on the preserve’s unique successional forest habitat as former farmland reverts back to forest.

 25 years ago, on August 12, 1995, the first official nature walk took place at Sycamore’s Touch the Earth Natural Area in Bartholomew County.
 In remarks to celebrate, Sycamore supporters Connie and Terry Marbach said:

 ‘When you and I are gone, Touch the Earth Natural Area will still be here, providing a place where nature can pass through its natural cycle undisturbed.
 From the beginning of time until the early 1800s, this land belonged to no one.
 Now, 176 years after it was first surveyed, this land once again belongs to no one.
 Rather, it is for the use of all and belongs to all of us.
 We can all watch together as nature reverts towards its natural state as it overcomes the intrusions made by man…

 “This is attributed to a gentleman named George Trevelyan: ‘A man and what he loves and builds have but a day and then disappear.
 Nature cares not and renews the annual round untired.’
 Keep renewing, Mother Nature.”

 Touch the Earth Natural Area was farmed until shortly after Sycamore purchased it in 1995 and 1998.
 When farming stops, nature reclaims the land through a process called succession.
 Succession is a fundamental concept in ecology that describes the process of change in the species structure and composition of an ecological community over time.
 As you walk the trails at Touch the Earth, pay attention to the different habitat types and successional plant communities.